-- • Using only a rubber mallet and a drill or electric screwdriver, the panels are assembled into ‘boxes’ which form the basic building blocks of the system.
+- • Using basic tools, the panels are assembled into ‘boxes’ which form the building blocks of the system.

-- • The boxes are stacked on top of one another and bolted together to form the walls, floor and roof structure.
+- • The boxes are stacked and bolted to form the walls, floor and roof structure.

 - • The open boxes are filled with natural sheep’s wool, which is cut to size to ensure no messy cutting on site or the resulting air gaps from rough cutting.

-- • The finished frame is left exposed if the structure is to be used inside (for example as a meeting room pod), or fitted with a weather-proof membrane and cladding if outside.
+- • The finished frame is left exposed if the structure is to be used inside, or fitted with a weather-proof membrane and cladding if outside.

-- • At the end of the building’s useful life, the boxes can be taken apart and moved to the next site, recycled or sold to other U-Builders.
+- • At the end of the building’s useful life, the boxes can be taken apart and moved, recycled or sold to other U-Builders.